jotson/1gam-march2013/README.md

 # Build instructions

+This project can be compiled to Android, Flash, and Linux targets.
+It will probably also work with Mac and Windows targets but I haven't tested them.
+The js version works in Firefox and Chrome.
+It may work in IE and others but I haven't tested.

 The js version has no requirements and doesn't technically need a build.
 Just run the index.html file in the js folder.

 The nme version requires [nme](http://nme.io).
 Once that is installed, you will also need to install the flixel library: